 What makes Litmaps unique is that you can search on your entire research library.

-2. Click on "Top Shared Citations & References" at the top left
+Click Import at the top left

 Ignore certain articles